khalid-hussain/shaheen/chap9.md

 "And you have placed the worst traitors of Granada on very important posts."

-Abu Abdullah thundered back and said, "Moosa, misbehaving with us is not one of your duties."
+Abu Abdullah thundered back and said, "Musa, misbehaving with us is not one of your duties."

 "At times the feeling of duty makes a person bold and outspoken."